-Sick of living pay to pay and never getting ahead?
+Are you struggling to meet increased mortgage repayments as interest rates continue to rise?
+Perhaps you’re living paycheck to paycheck and buying a home seems impossible?
 Or worse still, you’re drowning in debt.
-Perhaps you’ve been landed with a massive bill and your budget is maxxed.
 Either scenario, you need to make money fast.
 Well, thanks to the gig economy and sites like Gumtree and Airbnb, coming up with cash quickly isn’t as hard as you may think.
 Here we discuss some ideas that may help.

 1. Cash in your skills

 From writers to graphic designers, cleaners and taxi drivers, there’s a way for you to sell your skills for extra cash.
-Websites like Uber, Freelancer and Airtasker have created an entire new economy based around selling your time and skills on a casual basis.
+Websites like CleverX, Uber, Freelancer and Airtasker have created an entirely new economy based on selling your time and skills on a casual basis.
 This is a great option to make quick cash as there’s no initial investment or capital outlay.
 Just sign up and start working!

 2. Sell your stuff